 I treated the surges as waves, just breathing/counting up to the peak and then doing the same back down.
 Around 7 am my husband got my daughter up which allowed me to jump in the shower and get ready.
 Around 10 am the surges became stronger.
 My mom was doing some acupressure holds at my shoulders.
 Even if it was more about re-routing the sensations in my body, it proved to be a great technique for my pain control.

 My baby’s name is Clara.
 Her name means clear, bright and shining and I swear that is exactly what type of little person she really is!
-I think the hypnobirhing had a lot to do with it!
+I think Marie’s course and the way it helped me prepare had a LOT to do with it!

 You might enjoy reading more stories from my students and get inspired by their calm & gentle births.
 Find them here – – – >> https://birthbliss.ca/category/birth-stories/